Stainless Steel Jewelry Dictionary

 Share

-Jewelry Dictionary: All about Stainless Steel.
-Solve your most frequently asked questions and discover everything about this durable and elegant material.
+Jewelry Dictionary: All About Stainless Steel.
+Get answers to your most frequently asked questions and discover everything about this durable and elegant material.
 Explore and find the meaning behind the most important terms in stainless steel jewelry.

 TO

-- Finish: In jewelry, it is the treatment given to the surface that gives it a different appearance and texture to the touch.
-Some are:
+- Finish: In jewelry, this refers to the treatment given to the surface, resulting in a different appearance and texture.
+Some examples are:

-- Hammered Finish: Worked with small hammer blows
+- Hammered Finish: It is worked with small hammer blows

 - Polished Finish: Smooth and shiny surface, reflecting light like a mirror.

-- Brushed or Matte Finish: Smooth, opaque texture on the surface with fine brushes.
+- Brushed or Matte Finish: Soft and opaque texture on the surface with fine brushes.

-- Stainless Steel: A metal material composed primarily of iron, chromium, and nickel.
-It is resistant to corrosion and tarnishing, making it ideal for long-lasting, low-maintenance jewelry.
-Its finish can be shiny, matte, or even textured, depending on the design.
+- Stainless steel: A metallic material composed primarily of iron, chromium, and nickel.
+It is resistant to corrosion and wear, making it ideal for durable, low-maintenance jewelry.
+Its finish can be polished, matte, or even textured, depending on the design.

-- Alloy: Combination of metals to create a more resistant material or one with specific characteristics (e.g. 18k gold).
+- Alloy: Combination of metals to create a more resistant material or with specific characteristics (e.g., 18k gold).

-- Amber: Fossilized resin with warm hues, often containing inclusions such as insects or plants.
+- Amber: Fossilized resin with warm tones, often containing inclusions such as insects or plants.

-- Engagement ring: A piece of jewelry that symbolizes the promise of marriage, commonly with diamonds or other precious stones.
+- Engagement ring: A piece of jewelry that symbolizes the promise of marriage, commonly featuring diamonds or other precious stones.

 - Tree of Life: Its meaning is the connection between earth and sky, growth and life.
-It symbolizes the interconnection of all life in the universe.
+It symbolizes the interconnectedness of all life in the universe.

 B